MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/IIS-on-Nano-Server.md

 |`<modules>`|`<add name=WindowsAuthenticationModule lockItem=true \/>`|
 |`<windowsAuthentication>`|`<windowsAuthentication enabled=false authPersistNonNTLM\=true><providers><add value=Negotiate /><add value=NTLM /><br /></providers><br /></windowsAuthentication>`|

-The full set of IIS sub-features are included in Appendix 1 of this topic and their corresponding configuration elements is included in Appendix 2 of this topic.
+The full set of IIS sub-features is included in Appendix 1 of this topic and their corresponding configuration elements is included in Appendix 2 of this topic.

 ### Example: installing Windows authentication